 In the academic realm, he has taught a wide variety of undergraduate and graduate courses at the AUC.
 He also designed new graduate courses, such as Fundamentals of Counseling, Psychopathology Across Cultures, and Advanced Human Development, as well as undergraduate courses such as the Psychology of Dreams.

-In the realm of research, he developed a strong interest in the areas of spirituality and mental health, women empowerment, immigration, acculturation, and the process of loss and mourning.
-His published work has appeared in prestigious peer-refereed journals such as the Journal of Clinical Psychology, Death Studies, Feminist Teacher, Family Journal, Transcultural Psychiatry, Counselling Psychology Quarterly, Journal of Social and Political Psychology, Sexuality & Culture, International Journal of Intercultural Relations and Women's Studies International Forum.
+In the realm of research, he has developed a strong research interest in the central role of culture (broadly defined), and its impact on a wide array of psychological processes experienced by members of marginalized and underprivileged populations.
+For example, his research has examined cultural issues related to the psychological experiences of immigrants, refugees, Egyptian women, and gay men.
+He is also interested in exploring cultural influences on therapy and parenting.
+His published work has appeared in prestigious peer-refereed journals such as the Journal of Clinical Psychology, Death Studies, Feminist Teacher, Family Journal, Transcultural Psychiatry, Counselling Psychology Quarterly, Journal of Social and Political Psychology, Journal of Gay and Lesbian Mental Health, Sexuality and Culture, International Journal of Intercultural Relations and Women's Studies International Forum.
 He also presented his work in international conferences such as the meetings of the Society for Cross-Cultural Research, the International Conference for the Teaching of Psychology, and the Society for Psychotherapy Research.

 In the clinical realm, he is an active practitioner and a clinical supervisor who received his clinical training in two U.S. university counseling centers, a psychology clinic, and a school-based mental health program.
 He previously provided clinical supervision to psychosocial workers at African-Middle East Refugee Assistance.

 With regard to service, he served as head of the psychology unit and led the unit's efforts in proposing and initiating the Counseling and Community Psychology graduate program.
-He also served as a the chair of the Department of Sociology, Anthropology, Psychology and Egyptology (SAPE) between January 2016 and July 2017.
+He also served as the chair of the Department of Sociology, Anthropology, Psychology and Egyptology (SAPE) at The American University in Cairo between January 2016 and July 2017.

 Henry is a public figure who made numerous appearances on Egyptian TV channels such as ONTV, Dream TV, Channel 1, CBC, MBC, Nile TV, SAT 7, and Egyptian Satellite Channel.
 He has also been interviewed by many news outlets such as Ahram Online, Al-Watan newspaper, Daily News Egypt, Egypt Today, Campus Magazine, Radio Monte-Carlo, Radio Sawa, the Associated Press, Spiegel (Austria) and National Public Radio (USA).